|

 Vienna in 1914.

-On 3 June 1871, one of the Greaves daughters, Adela born in
+In 1871, one of the Greaves daughters, Adela, married a

-Carl Edward Arfwedson, of the Royal Life Dragoons.
-The young couple
+Swedish officer, Lieutenant Carl Edward Arfwedson, of the

-In 1877, Ann Greaves decided to visit her daughter
+Ann Greaves decided to visit her daughter Adela Arfwedson in

-Ann Greaves arrived in Stockholm, but, tragically, on 27 August 1877
+returned to Stockholm, but, tragically, on 27 August 1877 Ann

 For many years, Mereweather had been troubled by the